NASW 70th Anniversary Member Album

 The story collection phase was completed in Jan 2025.
 Thousands of members included their social work histories, impactful moments, and experiences.
 During the collection phase, more than 30,000 members updated their record data, over 16,200 members recorded interviews about their social work histories, and more than 3,100 reserved a copy of the print or digital album.

 Copes will be mailed to each member who chose to purchase a copy of the album during their story interview.
-If members have questions about the publication, they can contact our partner PCI at 888-822-1723.
+If members have questions about the publication, they may contact our partner PCI at 888-822-1723.

 Frequently Asked Questions